CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 Implicit tilesets are uniformly subdivided into a quadtree or octree.
 This regular pattern allows the tileset to be expressed in a more compact representation which keeps the tileset JSON small.
 Furthermore, implicit tilesets are split into fixed-size portions to keep each file to a bounded size.

-Implicit tiling provides a method for accessing tiles by tile coordinates.
-This allows for abbreviated tree traversal algorithms.
+The diagram below illustrates how tiles can be accessed directly by tile coordinates.

 ![Explicit vs Implicit Tiling](figures/implicit-vs-explicit.jpg)